Information and resources for Women's Health patients.

 Oh Baby!
 What New Parents Need to Know

 We hold this free class twice a year for new and expecting parents.
 Learn about typical newborn behavior, calming a fussy baby, creating good sleep habits and more.
-The next session will be spring 2014.
+The next session will be fall 2014.

 We offer a wide range of classes and special events for expectant parents, covering topics such as breast feeding, preparing for childbirth and infant and child safety.
 We also offer a “Sibling Class” for kids ages 3 to 10 who are looking forward to having a new baby brother or sister.